 At one, two and three years after project completion, the applicant will be sent a link to complete a retrospective survey to collect data on commercial outcomes from the project.
 This information is required by OCE for assessment of program impact and continuous improvement.

 Applications must be initiated in AccessOCE by an OCE Business Development Manager (BD).
 Once initiated, the Applicant will receive login information to begin completing the application.

-Applications must be accompanied by a signed letter of support from the FI, confirming the high-level project scope, budget, timelines, commitment to the project as a “Project Contributor/Partner” (including cash, personnel and/or other contributions), and acknowledgement of the requirement to sign the standard OCE funding agreement.
+Applications must be accompanied by a signed letter of support from the FI, confirming the high-level project scope, budget, timelines, and commitment to the project as a “Project Contributor/Partner” (including any cash, personnel and/or other contributions).
 A template for the letter of support is available.
 Use of the template is optional, however all items listed must be included in the letter.

 Prior to submission, applicants must first request their BD to provide an endorsement of the application for eligibility and suitability.
 Once the endorsement is provided, the applicant or BD will then be able to submit the application.

 Successful applicants must execute OCE’s standard funding agreement, within 30 days of notification of award.
 A copy of the Funding Agreement can be downloaded for your reference.
 Please do not fill out this form; a copy of the agreement will be generated through our online management system and sent to you upon approval of your project.